Everything You Need To Know About Me (And Then Some)

 Oh, and here's a promise that my sentence will be shorter and my paragraphs less complex from this point onwards.
 Or possibly longer and more complex, depending on how the mood takes me.

-We all live in a huge Victorian semi in a popular leafy suburb of South Manchester, England.
+We all live in a huge Victorian semi in the popular leafy M20 suburb of South Manchester, England.
 (No, we don't support Manchester United.
 Or Manchester City.
 Well, actually the dogs might do - I've never asked them.)
 Our house was built in 1875, and judging by the current decor hasn't been updated since.
 Before we moved to our current Victorian home in January 2012, we lived in an adorable two-bed 1950s semi around the corner.
 But much as we loved our little casa from the fabulous fifties - era of Dior's New Look, rock and roll, Teddy Boys, Some Like It Hot, scarlet lipstick and seamed stockings - and swore that if we ever needed more space we'd put up a teepee in the back garden, when our first daughter arrived with a shed-load of multi-coloured plastic accoutrements, we bit the bullet and moved round the corner to acquire nearly 3000 square feet of original cornices/mouldings/bay windows/high ceilings/turquoise bathroom/red master bedroom.

 So I feel that if we're going to be spending time together, there are some things that you need to know about me.
 We've established the accent, the basic living situation, the job, and the fondness for bad puns and music/film/literature references.
 Here's some other important information about the things that tickle my fancy:

 Watching re-runs of That Seventies Show ("Mrs Foreman told me to get this out of her sight.
 I like to think she meant hey, have a free canoe").

 Busting out some Tom Cruise Tropic Thunder-style dance moves in the kitchen when I think no one is watching.